chefaiqbal/Ascii-Art-Web-Stylize/README.md

 ```

-5. Open your web browser and go to http://localhost:8080 to access the application.
+5. Open your web browser and access the Ascii-Art-Web-Stylize interface at http://localhost:8080.

 ## Implementation Details
 ### ASCII Art Generation Algorithm